 Simon's research interests lie in the field of cognitive psychology, and in particular eye movements, reading and human visual cognition.
 Throughout his research career he has used eye movement recording techniques to investigate a variety of aspects of human visual, linguistic and cognitive processing.
 The measurement of eye movements during reading and other tasks provides an excellent on-line behavioural measure from which inferences concerning current cognitive processing can be made.
-This technique has provided significant insight into the nature of cognitive processes underlying reading, search and other activities. | Simon regularly recruits Ph.D. students to work in the experimental laboratories in the School of Psychology and Computer Science at the University of Central Lancashire.
-If you might be interested in carrying out a Ph.D. under Simon's supervision, please contact him by email: SPLiversedge@uclan.ac.uk
+This technique has provided significant insight into the nature of cognitive processes underlying reading, visual search and other activities.

-- Tianjin Haihe Friendship Award presented by the Tianjin Municipal People's Government, 2017
+- Tianjin Haihe Friendship Award (2017)

 - Eye Movements

 - Human Visual Cognition

 - Chinese reading